wardog1uk/mikro/Basic Commands.md

 * `AUTO start,step`

 ### Description
-The `AUTO` command outputs a line number ready for code to be entered and automatically displays the next line number when you press return.
+The `AUTO` command outputs a line number ready for code to be entered, and automatically displays the next line number when you press return.
 To stop the `AUTO` function, hold shift and press return or press return twice.
 The default start number is 100, and the default step is 10 on the first run.

 ## DELETE